Khae Rai

 Khae Rai (แคราย, [kʰɛ̄ː rāːj]) is the name of a major road intersection and its surrounding neighborhood in downtown Nonthaburi, a northern suburb city of Bangkok and the administrative seat of Nonthaburi province.
 Formed by the crossing of Ngam Wong Wan/Rattanathibet and Tiwanon roads, it lies within Bang Kraso subdistrict of Mueang Nonthaburi district, and is home to government offices of both the city and the province as well as commercial and residential developments.
-It will serve as a mass transit interchange between the MRT Purple Line and the under-construction Pink Line, as well as the planned Brown Line.
+It serves as a mass transit interchange between the MRT Purple Line and Pink Line, as well as the planned Brown Line.

 History

 Khae Rai originated as a three-way junction where the final stretch of Ngam Wong Wan Road (leading from Bang Khen to the east) met Tiwanon Road (which connected Pracharat Road and the old Nonthaburi provincial center to the south, and Pak Kret and Pathum Thani to the north).
 Both were built as part of a major countrywide transport infrastructure development project initiated by the government of Prime Minister Plaek Phibunsongkhram during the post-World War II period, and were completed and named in 1950.
 In 1983, Rattanathibet Road was built as a westward extension of Ngam Wong Wan to the Chao Phraya River, thus making it a four-way intersection.
 There is an overpass along the Ngam Wong Wan–Rattanathibet direction.

 In 1992, the government offices of Nonthaburi city and province moved from their old location at Nonthaburi Pier to a new site on Rattanathibet Road, near the intersection.
 Commercial development gradually arose, mostly as shophouses along the roads, as Khae Rai became a major traffic hub.
 Real estate development was spurred in 2003 when a rapid transit line passing through the area was included as part of the Bangkok Mass Transit Master Plan, and developers bought up properties for redevelopment into high-rise residential condominiums, several of which now dot the neighborhood.

 The intersection is well-known for its traffic jams, as it receives traffic from the western side of the Chao Phraya via Phra Nang Klao Bridge, which have worsened as Bangkok's urban sprawl extended westward across the river.
 There were plans to build another underpass along the Tiwanon direction but the design was protested by locals in 2008 and was never constructed.
 In 2016, the overpass was renovated with the addition of a fifth special lane that switches traffic direction during rush hour; The original overpass had 2 lanes in each direction with a concrete barrier in between.